 What does ROI actually mean when you remodel a kitchen?

 Kitchen remodel ROI is usually quoted as a single percentage, but it is really two different numbers welded together.
 The first is the resale-value gain a buyer is willing to pay for the new kitchen at the moment you list the home.
 The second is the use-value you collect every day you live in the space before selling.
 Industry surveys from Remodeling magazine’s annual Cost vs. Value report consistently show resale recoupment in the range of sixty to eighty percent for a minor kitchen refresh and thirty to fifty percent for a major kitchen remodel, with regional variation and methodology caveats.
-The use-value side does not appear on a closing statement, which is why owners who plan to live in the home for ten or more years almost always experience a “better” return than the resale percentages suggest.
+The use-value side never appears on a closing statement, which is why owners who plan to live in the home for ten or more years almost always experience a better return than the resale percentages alone suggest.

 The math also bends based on the starting condition of the kitchen.
-Replacing a 1980s oak-and-laminate kitchen in a $900,000 house tends to lift appraised value sharply because the existing kitchen was capping the home’s price.
+Replacing a dated oak-and-laminate kitchen in a $900,000 house tends to lift appraised value sharply because the existing kitchen was capping the home’s price.
 Replacing a perfectly serviceable ten-year-old kitchen with another midrange kitchen tends to recoup less because the buyer was not discounting the home for the prior kitchen.
 The same dollar spend can produce very different outcomes in those two situations.

 Resale ROI versus everyday use value